MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/analytics-sentiment.md

 ## Sentiment value

 **Sentiment value** is the positive, negative, neutral, or unknown sentiment for a post.
 Occasionally, the algorithm identifies positive and negative parts of a sentence and rates the post as neutral, because the amount of positive or negative text cancel each other out.
 You can [edit and confirm sentiment values](work-with-posts.md) for individual posts to benefit from [adaptive learning](adaptive-learning.md) for your organization's sentiment algorithm.
 An unknown sentiment value indicates that the language isn’t supported by the sentiment algorithm.
-For more information on supported languages, download the [Microsoft Dynamics 365 AI for Market Insights Translation Guide](https://go.microsoft.com/fwlink/p/?LinkID=391086).

 ## Sentiment index